 Climb aboard a World War II German submarine.
 Plunge into a working coal mine.
 Take a tour of your digestive system.
 Control a 40-foot tornado.
-And this season, discover holiday traditions from around the globe and step into the magical world of Walt Disney to uncover 90 years of archives.
+And this season, step into the magical world of Walt Disney to uncover 90 years of archives.

 Those experiences and more await you at the Museum of Science and Industry — the largest science museum in the Western Hemisphere.
 Home to more than 35,000 artifacts and hundreds of exhibits, there are enough "wow" moments to be had here to last a lifetime.

 MSI, which opened in 1933, is housed in the only remaining building from the 1893 World's Columbian Exposition.
 The museum's Beaux Arts building was originally the expo's Palace of Fine Arts and displayed works of art from around the world.
 Now — through interactive exhibits, daily live science experiences, unique events and tours for all ages, and 3D theater adventures in the five-story, domed Omnimax — the inventive genius in you can explore the fascinating worlds of science, technology, medicine and engineering within the museum's 14 acres of space.

 Explore nine decades of The Walt Disney Company's history and artifacts at the museum's newest exhibit, Treasures of the Walt Disney Archives, presented by D23: The Official Disney Fan Club.
 Take a trip down memory lane at this family-friendly exhibit brimming with childhood memories for visitors of all ages.